cmstead/jsLearnerForms/docs/SECOND-FORM.md

 #### The Explanation ####
 You will be working with solutions to the problems presented in the [First Form](./FIRST-FORM.md) and refactoring these provided solutions into different shapes.

+You can also look at [JS Learner Forms documentation](../FORMS.md) for other forms.

 ## Table Of Contents ##